hans-helmut/elm-timei18n/Readme.md

-# Displaying localisised Date or Time in Elm
+# Displaying localised Date or Time in Elm

 I publish this, to get some feedback, to help others and to place some points, I miss in Elm.